gmmorris/gmmorris.github.io/_posts/2022-02-22-a-chain-of-archived-context.md

 ![Why did we decide on this working agreement?](/images/2022/02/a-chain-of-working-agreements.png)

-Back at Unruly, this was much harder, and was only possible because a handful of collegial old-timers, who had remained at the company for years, were available to answer these questions - assuming they recalled the reasoning themselves.
+I found this much harder back at Unruly.
+Infact, the only reason it was even possible was thanks to a handful of collegial old-timers, who had remained at the company for years, and were available to answer these questions - assuming they recalled the reasoning themselves.

 One such colleague, [benji](https://twitter.com/benjiweber), made [the same observation](https://benjiweber.co.uk/blog/2018/08/20/the-unsung-upsides-of-staying-put/) when he left Unruly, interestingly commenting on the fact that some teams _were_ in-fact archiving their stand-up meetings by recording them, but no one was actively consuming these recordings.
-Benji's observation was, in hindsight, a missed learning opportunity on my part, as I had taken note of the unnecessary need for recording those meetings, but entirely missed that the real problem was the lack of discoverability of these recordings.
+In hindsight Benji's observation was a missed learning opportunity on my part.
+Though I had taken note of the unnecessary need for recording those meetings, I entirely missed the fact that the real problem was the lack of discoverability of these recordings.
 Recordings are only useful if they are archived in a discoverable manner.
 This is why linking the recordings to the source of truth, where the decision has been documented, is critical.

 ### Example II: Technical Implementation